bashpack-project/bashpack/README.md

 # Bashpack

-Bashpack is a user-friendly Linux toolbox.
+Bashpack is a **user-friendly Linux toolbox**.

-It has been designed for unexperimented Linux users for their day to day tasks and also for IT teams who needs to ensure security on their Linux laptop park.
+It has been designed for unexperimented Linux users for their **day to day tasks** and also for IT teams who needs to ensure security on their **Linux laptop** park.

 You can easily setup automations with the differents options.